Yipara logoYipara

 +

 Cat vomiting white foam or frothy vomit is usually caused by an empty stomach — the foam is a mix of stomach acid and mucus.
-Common causes include going too long between meals, eating too fast, hairballs, mild stomach irritation, or gastritis.
-While occasional white foam vomit is usually not serious, frequent episodes may indicate inflammatory bowel disease (IBD) or other digestive issues that require veterinary attention.
+Common causes include going too long between meals, eating too fast, hairballs, mild stomach irritation, or stomach inflammation.
+While occasional white foam vomit is usually not serious, frequent episodes may indicate inflammatory bowel concerns or other digestive issues that require veterinary attention.

 What does the color of my cat's vomit mean?